 Craving potato chips?

-Salt cravings can be a sign of can be a sign of Addison’s disease or Bartter’s syndrome, especially if the cravings come with other symptoms like exhaustion, weight loss, and skin discoloration.
+Salt cravings can also be a sign of can be a sign of Addison’s disease or Bartter’s syndrome, especially if the cravings come with other symptoms like exhaustion, weight loss, and skin discoloration.
 If you’re worried that cravings are getting the best of you, take note of these foods that can actually make you hungrier.

 Craving kettle corn?

-An intense craving for any food (but usually treats) is often mistaken as hunger when in reality it may mean you’re dehydrated.
-Just so you know: Thirst is actually the last resort signal for dehydration.
+An intense craving for any food (but usually treats) is often mistaken as hunger when it may mean you’re dehydrated.
+But be aware: Thirst is actually the last resort signal for dehydration.
 “We often misinterpret the signals our body is giving us,” explains Leahy.
 “As a society, we are chronically dehydrated.
 The next time you reach for something sweet or salty, try quelling the craving with a tall glass of water.
 You may be surprised at the result.”

-- Journal of the American Association of Nurse Practitioners:"Ask about ice, then consider iron, 2016″
+- Journal of the American Association of Nurse Practitioners:"Ask about ice, then consider iron, 2016"

 - Depression and Anxiety: "Is there a relationship between chocolate consumption and symptoms of depression?"